 A more recent study found that reporting rates are low even where national programs for reporting adverse drug reactions (ADRs) exist.
 However, efforts to educate providers and hospital teams about when and how to report ADRs resulted in increases in ADR reporting.

 In the 2020 study published in PLOS One, Miri Potlog Shchory and fellow researchers concluded that “implementation and maintenance of a continuous intervention program, by a pharmacovigilance specialist staff member, will improve ADRs reporting rates.”

 FDA Ambition for Streamlined Adverse Event Reporting

-The FDA is working on an electronic submission process to streamline AE reports for investigational new drug (IND) applications.
-The Technology Modernization Action Plan (TMAP), aims to modernize the ways the agency can process data for better regulatory governance, explains FDA principal deputy commissioner Dr. Amy Abernethy.
+The FDA created an electronic submission process in 2019 to streamline AE reports for investigational new drug (IND) applications.
+The Technology Modernization Action Plan (TMAP) will modernize the ways the agency can process data for better regulatory governance, explained former FDA principal deputy commissioner Dr. Amy Abernethy.